 Log files are analyzed after the execution in order to obtain graphs of QoS parameters.
 Fig. 6 (a) and 6 (b) show the behavior of the system in terms of OWD and packet loss.
 These curves are the upper bound for the values in case the maximum number of calls of the CAC is set to each value.
 They are represented as a function of background traffic, so each curve has a different moment in which total traffic gets above the bandwidth limit.
-We can see that the limit of 110 ms for the queuing delay implies an upper bound for OWD.
+The existence of a queue that discards packets spending more than 110 ms implies an upper bound for OWD.